 - Excessive itching of these inflamed skin patches

 Some cats do not display any symptoms.
 This does not mean that the cat in question will not spread the infection.
-They just don’t show any signs of having it.
+It just doesn’t show any signs of having it.

-If you suspect that your cat has ringworm, there is no need to rush to the vet.
+If you suspect that your cat has ringworm, there is no need to go to the vet.
 You can start treatment at home immediately, if that’s your preference.

 If you have your cat tested for ringworm, you can confirm or rule out the problem.

-What Tests Will a Vet to Confirm a Diagnosis?
+What Tests Will a Vet Perform to Confirm a Diagnosis?

 There are two primary tests that confirm a ringworm infection: